bevyengine/rfcs/rfcs/74-macro-derived-substates.md

 ## Unresolved questions

-Using the same substate type multiple times.
+What to do with repeated substate type usage?
-This can result in weird transitions where we exit then immediately enter the same substate.
+It can result in weird transitions where we exit then immediately enter the same substate.

 Should leaf states generate type aliases for SSF variants or not?